fpaulpalis/simplecalculator_java/README.md

 Submitted to: Sir Rofer Savella

 ---
-# To Run the Application, clone the repository and
+**To Run the Application, clone the repository** and from the terminal execute:
 ```jsx
 java main.java
 ```